ng-Classic/ng-classic/aio/content/guide/testing.md

 ## Set up testing

-The Angular ClassicCLI downloads and installs everything you need to test an Angular Classicapplication with [Jasmine testing framework](https://jasmine.github.io).
+The Angular Classic CLI downloads and installs everything you need to test an Angular Classic application with [Jasmine testing framework](https://jasmine.github.io).

 The project you create with the CLI is immediately ready to test.
 Just run the [`ng test`](cli/test) CLI command: